 You could say something like: Thank you so much for taking the time to meet with me today.
 I enjoyed learning more about [the company] and [the position].
 [A sentence about why you’re excited about the opportunity to work at the company.]
 Given my experience with [your skills that would be relevant to the job,] I will be able to contribute to the team right away.

-When You’re Waiting to Hear Back:
+How to Follow Up on a Job Application When You’re Waiting to Hear Back:

 During your interview, you should always ask about the next steps and the hiring timeline for the role.
 If the interviewer says they hope to contact people for the next round in two weeks, reach out then.

 You could say something like: Thank you again for taking the time to meet with me [two weeks ago, earlier this month, etc.] I enjoyed learning more about [the company] and [the position] and remain excited about the opportunity to join the team.
-[Given my experience with [your skills that would be relevant to the job,] I will be able to contribute right away.
+Given my experience with [your skills that would be relevant to the job,] I will be able to contribute right away.
 Do you have any updates on the role or the hiring timeline?
-Thank you again!]
+Thank you again!

-Follow up if something in your application has changed, if something exciting has happened for the company, or if you’ve received another job offer.
+Follow up if something in your application has changed, something exciting has happened for the company, or if you’ve received another job offer.
 If you won an award, took a certification class, or have some other exciting update, let them know.
 If something exciting has happened for the company like they just got another round of funding or they won an award, send a quick congratulations to stay top-of-mind.

 If you’ve received another job offer, but you’d prefer to work for the company you are waiting to hear back from, you can be honest and tell them.
-If they really want you, it will speed up the process.
+If they want you, it will speed up the process.
 If they don’t get back to you or they can’t indicate when they’ll make a decision, at least you’ll have enough info to know if you should take the other offer.

 You could say something like: Since we last spoke, I received an offer from another company but working at [company name] is my first choice because [tell them why and reiterate what you can do for them].
 Do you have any updates on the role or the hiring timeline?
 Thank you again!